-Every so often, a customer brings me a piece of gear that reminds me how much I love vintage hi-fi.
-The Dual 1219 idler drive turntable is just such a piece.
+Every so often, a customer brings me something that reminds me just how much I love vintage hi-fi.
+The Dual 1219 idler-drive turntable is just such a piece.

 Power supply: AC, 50 or 60Hz, changeable by changing motor pulley

 Rumble: -60db (weighted)